zama-ai/concrete/docs/tutorial/comparisons.md

 1) it can not be used when the bit-widths are the same (for some cases even when they differ by only one bit)
 2) subtraction still requires the same bit-width across operands.

-What this means is if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint4.
+What this means is if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint4 in some way.
 After this, we can perform the subtraction and proceed with the TLU in 7-bits.
 There are 2 ways to achieve this behavior.

 ### Requirements